Rescue-Me-Project/RescueStation-DemoMobileClient/documentation/Acking and Nacking, a brief introduction.md

 There's a good overview at the [phonegap-plugin-push github pages](https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/PAYLOAD.md).

-When first connecting a running application to FireBase, an `PushNotification.init()` invocation is made.
+When first connecting a running application to Firebase, an `PushNotification.init()` invocation is made.
 This will trigger an `registration` event.
 By responding to this event,

 `mypush.on('registration', function( data ) { … } );`